-When approaching a boat head on, always keep to the starboard (right).
+When approaching a boat or watercraft head on, always keep to the starboard (right).

 Traffic on the water.
-Constantly check for other water enthusiasts around especially near you, and know where they're heading before you make a turn or cross a wake.
+Constantly check for other water enthusiasts, especially near you, and know where they're heading before you make a turn or cross a wake.

 Wave or wake jumping.
 If your course takes you across the wake of another boat, make sure your visibility is not obstructed by that boat.
 Stay far enough behind it so that you can see if other traffic is coming your way.

 Operating speed.
 Follow local regulations regarding speed limits, whether posted or not.
 In congested areas, lower your speed.

 Launch Ramp Etiquette